-When your child gets sick, you worry.
+When your child gets sick, you can’t help but worry.
 Sometimes you feel helpless.
-When rashes appear on your child’s skin, you become nervous.
+When rashes appear on your child’s skin, it’s a parent’s first instinct to feel anxious and nervous, especially if you do not know what is causing it.
 You panic and give your child medicine for cough and colds but it is not working!
 So what does your child have?
 Is it measles?
-Is it Roseola?
+Is it roseola?
+What is the difference?

 Roseola is also called baby measles since it only appears on children who are between ages six months to three years of age.
 90% of children have been exposed to the disease with 33% actually having the virus.
 Although extremely rare, there have been records of older persons such as teens or adults being infected by this illness.